gravitystorm/openstreetmap-carto/INSTALL.md

 sudo apt-get install fonts-noto-cjk fonts-noto-hinted fonts-noto-unhinted fonts-hanazono ttf-unifont
 ```

-Noto Emoji Regular can be downloaded [from the Noto Emoji repository](https://github.com/googlei18n/noto-emoji).
+Noto Emoji Regular (*not* Noto Color Emoji) can be downloaded [from the Noto Emoji repository](https://github.com/googlei18n/noto-emoji).

 It might be useful to have a more recent version of the fonts for [rare non-latin scripts](#non-latin-scripts).
 The current upstream font release has also some more scripts and style variants than in the Ubuntu package.
 It can be installed [from source](https://github.com/googlei18n/noto-fonts/blob/master/FAQ.md#where-are-the-fonts).